5 Reasons Why Your Roku TV Is Slow (And How To Fix It)

 Factory Reset

-If none of the above solutions work, a factory reset may be necessary.
+If none of the above solutions work, a may be necessary.
 This will erase all data and settings on your Roku TV and restore it to its original state.
 To perform a factory reset, follow these steps:

 1. Press the Home button on your remote.